jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/NullSafety/task.md

 Also implement the `chooseFilter` function, that ask user to choose a filter (`borders` or `squared`) and returns it.
 This function has to use `safeReadLine` function.
-If the user input an incorrect filer's name, the function should ask to input the right name.
+If the user input an incorrect filter's name, the function should ask to input the right name.

 **TODO: add a gif with example**